webdriverio/codemod/README.md

 WebdriverIO Codemod [![Test](https://github.com/webdriverio/protractor-codemod/actions/workflows/test.yaml/badge.svg)](https://github.com/webdriverio/protractor-codemod/actions/workflows/test.yaml)
 ===================

 A codemod to transform test files into WebdriverIO tests.
-It can be used with [jscodeshift](https://www.npmjs.com/package/jscodeshift).
-Currently supported are:
+It can be used with [jscodeshift](https://www.npmjs.com/package/jscodeshift) and currently supports the following frameworks:

 - [x] Protractor
 - [ ] _more will eventually follow, let us know which ones you would like to see_